lsst-dm/dmtn-057/index.rst

 Providing measurement context
 -----------------------------

-- The :ref:`metadata-based architecture<arch-metadata>` can pass auxiliary information as additional keys, so long as they can be found by ``verify_measurements``.
+- The :ref:`metadata-based architecture<arch-metadata>` can pass auxiliary information as additional keys, so long as they can be found by ``MeasurementTask``.
   The :ref:`DCR goodness of fit example<arch-metadata-examples-dcrgof>` shows one way to do this.
 - The :ref:`direct measurement<arch-direct>`, :ref:`observer-based<arch-observer>`, and :ref:`visitor-based<arch-visitor>` architectures all create ``Measurement`` objects on the spot, so auxiliary information can be attached using the tools provided by the ``verify`` framework.
   However, in all three cases some contextual information might be considered internal to the class, and require special handling to pass it to the code that makes the ``Measurements``.